emnh/playground-f2pxsmh2/statement.md

 You can expect about say 800k-1M separations of one color into connected components, versus say 200k-250k for a regular bit-BFS per index.
 It depends on the hardware, but in general expect a 4x speedup over normal bit-BFS.
+The output is an array of components, which are themselves 6x12 bitboards.

 ## Preliminaries